Oliver-Binns/Website/Content/posts/terraform-provider-googleplay-creation.md

 ```

 However, in the end, I decided to implement the app level permissions as a separate resource type.
+Implementing the nested permissions was simple enough for creation and deletion, but would mean manually implementing the diffing between the nested objects.
+When implementing this as separate resources, Terraform does this automatically.
-As well as being easier to implement, this felt more in keeping with Terraform conventions.
+As well as being easier to implement, this also felt more in keeping with Terraform conventions.

 ```hcl
 resource "googleplay_app_iam" "test_app" {